chromaui/chromatic-docs/src/content/plugins/visual-tests-addon.md

 <details>
 <summary>Does the addon affect snapshot usage?</summary>

-Yes, running tests in the addon counts towards snapshot usage.
-The addon connects to our cloud to allow you to run tests on-demand in Storybook instead of waiting on CI.
-But you’re still taking snapshots all the same.
+The addon will be free to use throughout the early access period (including public beta).
+If you're an existing Chromatic customer and you receive any overages from using the addon, we'll credit those back to your account after the early access period.

-For users in the public beta, the snapshots are free.
-Your usage will be credited to your account if there are any overages as a result of using the addon.
-Snapshots will be billed when the early access program concludes.
-If you still see them listed in your bill or have any questions, contact us <a class="intercom-concierge-bot"><b>via in-app chat</b></a>.
+When early access ends, snapshots will become billed and will count towards your snapshot usage.
+If you have any questions about snapshot costs or billing, please contact us <a class="intercom-concierge-bot"><b>via in-app chat</b></a>.
 </details>

 <details>